jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

-# TECHVOLUTION: A NEW PHILOSOPHY
+# Techvolution: A New Philosophy

 by Johnny Majic